RaphaelIT7/gmod-holylib/README.md

 \- [#] Fixed `holylib_filesystem_splitgamepath` breaking searchpath separation.
 It now only takes effects for the `GAME` path<br>
 \- [#] Fixed `INetworkStringTable:GetStringUserData` not fully pushing the userdata as a string<br>
 \- [#] Changed internal code to use `ArgError` instead of `ThrowError` where possible to improve Lua errors when invalid function arguments are given<br>
+\- [#] Removed dependency on bass allowing HolyLib to be loaded on Windows srcds
 \- [-] Removed some unused code of former fixes that were implemented into GMod<br>

 You can see all changes/commits here:<br>